 This ancient ironbound chest probably dates from the earliest years of the college: the late 15th century.

-It is now preserved in the Old Library, but we assume that it would originally have been located in the Muniments Room, in the Gate Tower.
-However, there is no sign of it being there in 1948 photographs.
-[Browne & Seltman, plate 52]
+It is now preserved in the Old Library, but was originally located in the Muniments Room, in the Gate Tower, from where it was moved around 1898.

 It served a purpose then similar to the purpose today of an office safe: somewhere secure to keep valuable documents or money.